This will attempt to explain exactly when and how host and service notifications are sent out, as well as who receives them.

 The decision to send out notifications is made in the service check and host check logic.
 Host and service notifications occur in the following instances…

-Each host and service definition has a <contact_groups> option that specifies what contact groups receive notifications for that particular host or service.
+Each host and service definition has <contacts> and <contact_groups> options that specifies what contacts receive notifications for that particular host or service.
 Contact groups can contain one or more individual contacts.

-When Naemon sends out a host or service notification, it will notify each contact that is a member of any contact groups specified in the <contactgroups> option of the service definition.
+When Naemon sends out a host or service notification, it will notify each contact that is a member of any contact groups specified in the <contact_groups> option as well as individual contacts specified in the <contacts> option of the host/service definition.
 Naemon realizes that a contact may be a member of more than one contact group, so it removes duplicate contact notifications before it does anything.

-By default all services on a host notifies to the <contact_groups> configured in the host definition.
-There is however an exception to this; if a contact group is defined directly on a service, only that contact group will receive the notification.
-It will not be propagated to the contact group configured in the host definition if not explicity set on the service.
+By default all services on a host notifies the <contacts> and <contact_groups> configured in the host definition.
+There is however an exception to this; if either of <contacts> or <contact_groups> is configured on a service, notifications are only sent to those contacts.
 More information about this can be found in here.

 Just because there is a need to send out a host or service notification doesn’t mean that any contacts are going to get notified.
 There are several filters that potential notifications must pass before they are deemed worthy enough to be sent out.
 Even then, specific contacts may not be notified if their notification filters do not allow for the notification to be sent to them.
 Let’s go into the filters that have to be passed in more detail…